aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 <h1 id="wiki-ramNodeArray">ramActor, ramRigidBody, ramNodeArray</h1>

+A ramActor object always has 23 nodes.
+These nodes have a parent‐child relationship, as described in the image below.
+For example, the hand is a child of the wrist, and the wrist is a child of the elbow.
+Conversely, the knee is the parent of the ankle, and the ankle is parent of the toe.

-ramActor always has 23 nodes these nodes have a parent‐child relationship. ramRigidBody is a simple nodes cluster which doesn't have a parent‐child relationship and a fixed number of nodes.
+A ramRigidBody object is a simple node cluster which doesn't have a parent‐child relationship or a fixed number of nodes.

 ### Joints of ramActor

 [[/Images/API-Structure/fig-Joint_names_osc.png]]

-Both of these classes are inherited from ramNodeArray which provides some calculation methods to control positions.
-See also [ofxNodeArray](https://github.com/YCAMInterlab/ofxNodeArray) inherited by ramNodeArray.
+Both of these classes inherit from ramNodeArray, which provides some methods for calculating control positions.
+Please refer to [ofxNodeArray](https://github.com/YCAMInterlab/ofxNodeArray), which ramNodeArray inherits from.

 ---

 ##### int ramNodeArray::getNumNode()

-Returns size of the nodes in ramNodeArray.
+Returns number of the nodes in ramNodeArray.

 ---

 ##### ramNode& ramNodeArray::getNode(int node_id)

 Returns reference to ramNode which corresponds to `node_id`.
-In case of ramActor, using enum Joint defined in _ramActor.h_ is useful to find ramNode what you want to access.
+In the case of ramActor, using enum Joint defined in _ramActor.h_ is useful for finding the ramNode what you want to access.

 	enum Joint
 	{